squashmvp/Squashua-s-PokeEmerald/README.md

 Wild Pokemon Encounter Bug? - https://www.pokecommunity.com/showpost.php?p=10376011 (Want to observe this code a bit more)

 Item Automatically goes to PC if Bag is full - https://github.com/pret/pokeemerald/wiki/Item-Automatically-Goes-to-PC-if-Bag-is-Full (Not working)

+Rebalance Levels in Late Game for challenge

+Balance "Unfair" and "Trash" Pokemon

 Check Pulled/Added Features